briandailey/dailey.page/content/post/why-calendaristic/index.md

 meetings more scarce, and scarcity increases value.
 If you have fewer meetings, it forces you to be more intentional with how the time is spent.

-When we moved to remote, all of that disappeared.
+When we left the office, all of that disappeared.

 - Meetings proliferated (anecdotally, but with some data to back it up).
 In particular, _recurring_ meetings seemed to proliferate.